aayn/AI-T3/README.md

 # README

-Simple bot plays Tic-tac-toe using the Minmax algorithm and alpha-beta pruning.
+Simple(for now) bot plays Tic-tac-toe using the Minmax algorithm and alpha-beta pruning.